xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 ## Testing core logic

-`@UseGuiceyApp` runs all guice logic without starting jetty (so resources, servlets and filters will not be available).
+`@UseGuiceyApp` runs all Guice logic without starting jetty (so resources, servlets and filters will not be available).
 `Managed` objects will still be handled correctly.

 ```groovy